Taking Care of Business: Migrant Entrepreneurs and the Making of Modern Britain

 Wednesday–Sunday, 11am–5.30pm (5pm close on Sunday)

-Taking Care of Business is a new immersive exhibition at the Migration Museum shining a light on the central role that migrant entrepreneurs have played in shaping our lives – and Britain.
+Taking Care of Business is an immersive exhibition at the Migration Museum shining a light on the central role that migrant entrepreneurs have played in shaping our lives – and Britain.

 From the food we eat to the clothes we wear, the apps on our phones to the products in our homes, our lives wouldn’t be the same without migrant entrepreneurs.

 So many of the brands and businesses that are most integral to our lives – from corner shops to tech giants – are the products of migration.
 Yet we so rarely hear this story.

 Entrepreneurship has always been at the heart of the immigrant experience.
 For many, starting a business is the only way to survive in a new land.
 Others arrive with an idea – and the skills and networks to help get it off the ground.
 Migrant entrepreneurs are good at spotting gaps in the market, often serving communities ignored by other businesses, or even creating new markets for their ideas.

 Starting a business as an immigrant requires hard work and sacrifice, resilience and ingenuity.
 Migrant entrepreneurship and innovation is a story to be celebrated.
 But it’s a complicated story that exists within a wider economy and society – at a time when we are questioning whether the way we do business is fair and sustainable.